 New businesses prefer to locate in communities with parks and high quality environments.
 The Joint Economic Committee of the U.S. Congress reported that a city's quality of life is "more important than purely businessrelated factors" when it comes to attracting new businesses.
 Businesses which move to an area because of tax incentives tend to leave as soon as the incentives expire.
-Businesses drawn to an area because of its quality of life remain long term residents and taxpayers15.
+Businesses drawn to an area because of its quality of life

 On a smaller scale, parks and open space contribute to maintaining residential property values.